 - Everyone has a role in keeping patients safe.
 We all can identify unsafe situations and take action to protect our patients.
-All volunteers have a Patient Safety Card with their name badge.
-Report unsafe conditions by using the phone numbers listed on your badge. - Stopping the spread of infection is important practice good personal and hand-washing hygiene. - Keep your immunizations current. - Stay home when you are ill.
+Report unsafe conditions by contacting your supervisor/manager or volunteer coordinator. - Stopping the spread of infection is important practice good personal and hand-washing hygiene. - Keep your immunizations current. - Stay home when you are ill.